Choosing Community: Action, Faith, and Joy in the Works of Dorothy L. Sayers, by Christine Colón, Associate Professor of English, Wheaton College.

 Mark Noll, McAnaney Professor of History, emeritus, University of Notre Dame

-The Wade Center is grateful for this partnership with IVP Academic, and looks forward to the many ways that this new book series will further broaden the scope of the conversation about these authors and their work.
+The Wade Center is grateful for this partnership with IVP Academic, and the many ways that this book series broadens the scope of the conversation about these authors and their work.
 Copies of Choosing Community are available for purchase at the Wade Center, and online from IVP Academic.